Ntopo1/Using-Logs-to-Help-You-Track-Down-Issues-in-Windows-and-Linux/README.md

 <p align="center">
 <img src="https://i.imgur.com/U4oTEVk.png" height="80%" width="80%" alt="average height"/>
 </p>
-<p align="left"> Once the search results are returned, I deleted the file by right clicking it and selecting the delete option, you could also delete the file by selecting it and hitting the delete button on your keyboard.</p>
+<p align="left"> Once the search results are returned, I deleted the file by right-clicking it and selecting the delete option, you could also delete the file by selecting it and hitting the delete button on your keyboard.</p>
 <br />
 <p align="center">
 <img src="https://i.imgur.com/ExD8KmC.png" height="80%" width="80%" alt="average height"/>